-She has a BA in French literature from Yonsei University in Seoul, and a diploma in Illustration from Sheridan College in Ontario, Canada, where she won the Board of Governor’s Silver Medal and was named a Sheridan Scholar.
+She has a BA in French literature from Yonsei University in Seoul, Korea and a diploma in Illustration from Sheridan College in Ontario, Canada, where she won the Board of Governor’s Silver Medal and was named a Sheridan Scholar.
 She became a part of Toronto’s art community and taught art.

+She has shown her artworks in various group shows in Seoul(South Korea), Toronto & Ottawa(Ontario), and Georgeville(Quebec).
 She has published several children’s and educational books in Canada, the United States, Korea and Japan.
 Her commercial work has appeared on several book covers, holiday cards, and CD covers, as well as in a variety of newspapers and magazines.
 Her work has won several awards including the Elizabeth Mrazik-Cleaver Award from IBBY Canada, two Applied Arts Magazine awards, and two awards from The Korean Publishing Illustrators’ Association.

 Her first picture book, The Tiger and The Dried Persimmon, the retelling of a Korean folktale, was nominated as a finalist for the Canadian Governor General’s Literary Awards and won the Elizabeth Mrazik-Cleaver Award.

 She currently lives in Ottawa, Canada with her husband and two children and keeps creating art.